cloudflare/cloudflare-docs/content/workers/platform/deployments.md

 {{</Aside>}}

-## Creating a new Deployment
+## Creating a new deployment

-New Deployments are created whenever an upload, binding change (including environment variables and secrets), usage model change, or [rollback](#rollbacks) is made.
-These can be done via the Cloudflare Dashboard, [Workers API](/api), or [`wrangler publish` command](/workers/wrangler/commands#publish).
+New deployments are created whenever an upload, binding change (including environment variables and secrets), usage model change, or [rollback](#rollbacks) is made.
+These can be done via the Cloudflare dashboard, [Workers API](/api), or [`wrangler publish` command](/workers/wrangler/commands#publish).

 Notably, this does not include changes to bound resources.
-For example, if two workers (Worker A and Worker B) are bound via a service binding, changing the code of a Worker B will not trigger a new deployment on Worker A. Changes to the service binding on Worker A will also not trigger a new deployment for Worker B.
+For example, if two Workers (Worker A and Worker B) are bound via a service binding, changing the code of a Worker B will not trigger a new deployment on Worker A. Changes to the service binding on Worker A will also not trigger a new deployment for Worker B.

 {{<Aside type="note">}}